Chapter 30: A Beginning

 Below.
 Deep below.
 The channels continued — not branching like the governing network but gathering, converging, running downward through rock that was older and denser than the carved walls around her.

 A warmth answered — lighter than the caldera’s geothermal signature, stripped of its mineral heaviness and sulphur edge.
 A dry warmth that settled in her wrists and the bones behind her ears, as if the stone itself were glad she had reached.
-The channels ran there for a reason.

 She listened.